 Fruit is always delicious to eat year-round especially this summer.
 A fruit snack is so much refreshing to beat the heat of the sun.
-The tart sweetness of pineapple, the soft – sweet ripe peaches, nectarine or plums, the crunch of juicy melons – all different flavours and textures that you should not miss out this summer.
+The tart sweetness of pineapple, the soft – sweet ripe peaches, nectarine or plums, the crunch of juicy melons – all different flavors and textures that you should not miss out on this summer.
 But one of the greatest fruit memories is choosing or even going to the farm to pick your fruit, take a picture and whip to something more decadent and create your caption, share to your social media and enjoy every bit of it while others are drooling.

-Making any kind of tart is one of the easiest desserts or a treat to make, as it doesn’t involve any whipping, filling and frosting.
-Prepare and roll out the dough, transfer to a tart pan or ring, fill with the fruit of your choice, bake to perfection and done.
+Making any kind of tart is one of the easiest desserts or a treat to make, as it doesn’t involve any whipping, filling, and frosting.
+Prepare and roll out the dough, transfer to a tart pan or ring, fill with the fruit of your choice, bake to perfection, and done.

 If you’re a fan of blueberries, then I welcome you to join me with this recipe.
-I make this any time of the year using wild frozen blueberries ( It has a better flavour) that you can find tucked in at the frozen section of any grocery store.
-For baking, I prefer using frozen ones and let the fresh berries to be eaten fresh and maybe save some to finish already baked blueberry tart to give you more blueberry punch as you eat them.
+I make this any time of the year using wild frozen blueberries ( It has a better flavor) that you can find tucked in at the frozen section of any grocery store.
+For baking, I prefer using frozen ones and let the fresh berries be eaten fresh and maybe save some to finish already baked blueberry tart to give you more blueberry punch as you eat them.
 You can also freeze extra fresh blueberries that you know you can’t finish within a period to use for baking or smoothies.